EqualExperts/data-studio-exercise-python-sql/README.md

 As a Data Engineer, you should NOT find this exercise to be particularly difficult.
 We are expecting a simple solution that addresses just what is asked, and you should take no more than 90 minutes.

+This exercise is based on python, although if you prefer Scala there is a scala version [here](https://github.com/EqualExperts/data-studio-exercise-python-sql/tree/json-exercise-scala).

 ## Exercise Instructions

 Imagine that you are working in an organisation, and the data scientists/analysts need data from Stackexchange (Posts and Votes) to make data analysis.
 The exercise consists in making a light data pipeline which ingests data from json files into a data warehouse.
 To simplify the exercise you should consider you just need to ingest the data which is in files, there is no need to implement a strategy to coupe with a continuous ingestion, neither with a large amount of data.
 Although we'll ask a question at the end that you can elaborate what will you change in your strategy to coupe with that.

-This repo contains a bootstrap project to create the data ingestion.
+This repo contains a python bootstrap project to create the data ingestion.
 You are free to change anything about this bootstrap solution as you see fit (import another libs, create/delete src files, for example), so long as it can still be executed by a reviewer.

 - The project is set up to use Pipenv & Python 3.8